 Read here if you want to get an introduction to beadlock wheels.

-But why would you want a Beadlock wheel as opposed to a standard wheel?
-Thus, we will talk about the pros of a Beadlock wheel.
+Why would you want a Beadlock wheel as opposed to a standard wheel?
+Let’s break down the pros of a Beadlock wheel.

 Pros of Beadlock Wheels